I am extremely grateful to see more and more tennis parents and coaches reaching out to me for advice based on my playing and teaching experience.

 The following are some tips that I have used in my classes to keep all my students happy and get the best of my instruction:

 1. A coach should never accept more than 6 players on the court (unless you are conducting a cardio tennis class where the coach feeds more and teaches less).

-2. While some players (first in line) hit the balls that the coach feeds, the others in line should shadow the first player or do some tennis related exercises (ladder, cones etc.) – make sure your students are aware of proper spacing so that no one is hurt.
+2. While some players (first in line) hit the balls that the coach feeds, the others in line should shadow the first player or do some tennis related exercises (ladder, cones etc.) – make sure your students are aware of proper spacing so that no one gets hurt.

 3. A coach should line up the players (if there are more than three) in two lines and learn to double-feed (two balls in the air at the same time) so that two players (one from each line) practice their strokes at the same time.

-Feel free to send me your suggestions if you have some more tips in regard to keeping the class going and getting everyone involved.
+Feel free to send me your suggestions if you have more tips in regard to keeping the class going and getting everyone involved.